Yasmani Grandal Player Props: White Sox vs. Brewers

-Yasmani Grandal -- with a slugging percentage of .185 in his past 10 games (including no home runs) -- will be in action for the Chicago White Sox against the Milwaukee Brewers, with Brandon Woodruff on the mound, on August 12 at 7:15 PM ET.
+Yasmani Grandal -- .148 average over his past 10 games -- will be in action for the Chicago White Sox against the Milwaukee Brewers, with Freddy Peralta on the mound, on August 13 at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-3 with an RBI) against the Brewers.
+He had a hitless showing in his last game (0-for-4) against the Brewers.

 Yasmani Grandal Game Info & Props vs. the Brewers